gaehlerm/SoftwareEngineering/README.md

 ## Return Values

 Return values are, in my opinion, very normal, yet many OO programmers tend to dislike them.
 These OO programmers work with class methods that manipulate the existing class instances.
-In my opinion, return values have a distinct advantage as their intention is clearer.
+But return values have a distinct advantage as their intention is clearer.
 It states: this is a new value.
 Compared to: This method may alter a variable of the class instance.
 And once again, keep in mind the SRP.
 A function should only have either a return value, an output argument, or change a class instance.
 But never two of them at the same time.

 Return values are central in functional programming.
 In functional programming, you are not allowed to alter the values of existing objects.
 So, you don't have the issue of function arguments changing their values.
-The workarounds are return values.
+The workaround are return values.
 They have the advantage that it is obviously a new object with new properties.
 For each state the code is in, there is a different set of variables.
 You'll never have to track the state of a variable because each variable has a unique state.
 After every step of your computation, you create a new variable so that you will never store different information inside a single variable.
 You just create a new one.

 All together I think there is really nothing wrong with return values.
-Use them if it's not a performance-critical task where reusing an existing data structure is required.
+In performacne-critical code, creating new objects all the time may be a problem.
+But in most cases, I recommend working with return values, rather than mutable objects.

 Here is a small Python example.
 There are two ways to sort elements in a list.
 You can either use the `sorted` function, which returns a new list, or you can use the `sort` method, which changes the list in place.
 I generally recommend using the `sorted` function because it makes it clearer that the return value is a new list with different properties than the function argument.
 When using the `sort` function, the programmer may forget that the elements in the list are now sorted.